The Bankrate promise

-Here’s the upshot of the active vs passive debate: passive investing does better almost all of the time.
+Here’s the upshot of the active vs passive debate: passive investing does better most of the time.
 In fact, a 2018 report from S&P Dow Jones Indices shows that more than 92 percent of active managers in large companies were unable to beat the market over a 15-year period.

 Yes, the best funds can beat their benchmarks (often the S&P 500) in a given year, but over time it’s tough for active managers to outperform.

 In passive investing the goal is not to beat the market, as is usual for active managers.
 Instead, passive investors are simply looking to be the market.
 And if passive investing outperforms the vast majority of investors, it also means you can beat most active professional managers.

 That gives an advantage to ETFs, which are typically passively managed, though again some mutual funds are also passively managed.
 You’ll need to read the fund’s prospectus to see.

 Active management has another downside: it tends to cost more than a passively managed fund.
 The emergence of lower-cost ETFs has helped reduce the expenses in mutual funds.

 As you can see in the chart below, expense ratios on funds have been falling for the past two decades.
 Expenses for stock mutual funds still remain above those for ETFs, whether you’re comparing a simple average or an asset-weighted average (factoring in how big the fund is).

 The simple average gives you an idea of what you’d likely pay if you picked funds at random, while the asset-weighted average tells you what a typical investor might actually be paying.
 So mutual funds are quite a bit more expensive than ETFs, comparing their respective averages.